 - Formally register your complaint

 - Contact you after receiving your complaint and provide a response to your concerns within 40 business days that includes any decisions and actions taken as a result of your complaint.

 How else can I share my feedback?

-BC Ombudsperson is BC’s independent voice for fairness, we work to make sure public sector organizations are treating people fairly and following the rules.
-Indigenous people wishing to share their experiences may contact the BC Ombudsperson:
+The BC Ombudsperson is BC’s independent voice for fairness.
+It works to make sure public sector organizations are treating people fairly and following the rules.
+Indigenous Peoples wishing to share their experiences may contact the BC Ombudsperson:

 First Nations Health Authority